Sida's work in Mozambique

 Environment, climate and sustainable use of natural resources

-Mozambique is one of the most vulnerable countries in Africa and is prone to extreme weather.
-This is expected to increase as a result of climate change.
-In recent years, the country has been severely affected by droughts, cyclones and floods.3
+Mozambique is one of the most vulnerable and exposed countries in Africa to extreme weather due to climate change.
+In recent years, the country has been severely affected by droughts, cyclones and floods and this is expected to increase.

-Natural resources are being depleted and the country is struggling to cope with climate change and natural disasters.
-This makes it difficult for people to make a living and particularly affects sectors such as agriculture, fisheries, forestry, tourism and energy.
-Poverty in the country has increased and deepened.
+Natural resources are depleted and the country has difficulty coping with climate crises and natural disasters.
+This makes it difficult for people to make a living and particularly affects those working in agriculture, fisheries, forestry, tourism and energy.

 More people have access to sustainable energy